 To see a guide to the special election in Council District 24, visit here.

-Join us on Tuesday, January 19th as President and CEO Dennis M. Walcott hosts a discussion on ranked choice voting with Rank the Vote NYC.
-He will be joined by representatives from Chhaya CDC, the Chinese American Planning Council, the McSilver Institute, the Northeast Queens NAACP, and the MinKwon Center.
-Tune in live on our Facebook page, https://www.facebook.com/QPLNYC, at 7pm.
+On Tuesday, January 19th, QPL President and CEO Dennis M. Walcott hosted a discussion on ranked-choice voting with Rank the Vote NYC, Chhaya CDC, the Chinese American Planning Council, the McSilver Institute, the Northeast Queens NAACP, and the MinKwon Center.
+Watch the replay on our Facebook page or our YouTube channel.